Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Nontechnical overviews of main results, proofs and applications

-For more specific and general statements about our three existence results, see \autoref{thmA}, \autoref{thmB} and \autoref{thm:local} in \autoref{invariant}, where the section $ i $ may be in other cases (originally motivated by \cite{Cha08}).
-The characterization of the invariant graphs is given in \autoref{properties}.
-For the `hyperbolic dichotomy' and `hyperbolic trichotomy' cases, see \autoref{thm:hyperTrivial} and \autoref{thm:pnormalTrivial} respectively.
-The former can be applied to e.g. \emph{Anosov} dynamical systems (or more generally the restrictions of Axiom A diffeomorphisms to hyperbolic basic sets), the two-sided shifts of finite type or more general ones \emph{uniformly hyperbolic homeomorphisms} introduced in \cite{Via08} (see also \cite{AV10}).
-The latter can be applied to e.g. the (partially) \emph{normally hyperbolic invariant manifolds} in a \emph{particular} context that the normal bundle of the (partially) normally hyperbolic manifold can embed into a trivial bundle and the dynamic also can extend to this trivial bundle maintaining the `hyperbolic trichotomy' (see \cite{HPS77, Eld13} and \autoref{pnormalhyper}).
+For more specific and general statements of our three existence results, see \autoref{thmA}, \autoref{thmB} and \autoref{thm:local} in \autoref{invariant}, where the section $ i $ can be non-invariant (originally motivated by \cite{Cha08}).
+A characterization of invariant graphs is given in \autoref{properties}.
+For the `hyperbolic dichotomy' and `hyperbolic trichotomy' cases, see \autoref{thm:hyperTrivial} and \autoref{thm:pnormalTrivial}, respectively.
+The former can be applied e.g. to \emph{Anosov} dynamical systems (or more generally restrictions of Axiom A diffeomorphisms to hyperbolic basic sets), two-sided shifts of finite type, or more generally \emph{uniformly hyperbolic homeomorphisms} introduced in \cite{Via08} (see also \cite{AV10}).
+The latter can be applied e.g. to (partial) \emph{normally hyperbolic invariant manifolds} in a \emph{particular} context that the normal bundle of the (partial) normally hyperbolic manifold can embed into a trivial bundle and the dynamics can also extend to this trivial bundle maintaining the `hyperbolic trichotomy' (see \cite{HPS77, Eld13} and \autoref{pnormalhyper}).

-In the `hyperbolic trichotomy' case, if $ H $ is an invertible bundle map, then $ H $ can decompose into three parts: a decoupled center part with two stable and unstable parts depending on the center part; see \autoref{decoupling}.
-This theorem can be regarded as a generalization of Hartman-Grossman Theorem; see also \autoref{rmk:decoupling}.
+In the `hyperbolic trichotomy' case, if $ H $ is an invertible bundle map, then $ H $ can be divided into three parts: a decoupled center part with two stable and unstable parts depending on the center part (see \autoref{decoupling}).
+This theorem can be regarded as a generalization of the Hartman--Grossman Theorem (see also \autoref{rmk:decoupling}).

-Except the description of partial hyperbolicity, our existence results we mention above are more general than the ones in classical literatures including e.g. \cite{Sta99, Cha04, Cha08, MS88, CY94, CL97, LYZ13} and \cite[Chapter 5]{HPS77} (about plaque families).
+Except the description of partial hyperbolicity, our existence results mentioned above are more general than the ones in the classical literature including e.g. \cite{Sta99, Cha04, Cha08, MS88, CY94, CL97, LYZ13} and \cite[Chapter 5]{HPS77} (about plaque families).
 No assumption on the base space $ M $ makes the existence results applicable to both deterministic and random dynamical systems.
-The continuity and measurability problems will be regarded as the regularity problems; the measurability problems will not be considered in this paper (see \cite{Che18d}) and the \emph{(uniformly) $ C^0 $ continuity}, \emph{H\"older continuity} and \emph{smoothness} problems will be investigated in \autoref{stateRegularity}.
+Continuity and measurability problems will be regarded as regularity problems; measurability problems will not be considered in this paper (see \cite{Che18d}) and \emph{(uniform) $ C^0 $ continuity}, \emph{H\"older continuity} and \emph{smoothness} problems will be investigated in \autoref{stateRegularity}.